Skip to content

 Eva Gold

-Take their previous show The Last Cowboys, which drew from the memories of being in nightclubs and male-only sex clubs in Berlin.
+Take her previous show The Last Cowboys, which drew from the memories of being in nightclubs and male-only sex clubs in Berlin.
 In a tiled cubicle, rubber coats appear ghoulish on hooks, fluorescent sign “open late” hints at hedonism.
 Gold worked on this series from 2020 – 2022, when nightclubs and other public spaces were closed and there was a heightened feeling of anxiety around bodies and contagion.
 The title The Last Cowboys comes from a passage in the book Close to the Knives, by David Wojnarowicz, in which he is describing the Hudson Piers, sites of anonymous sex overshadowed by the fear and impending horror of AIDS.

 “I’m interested in voyeurism – a kind of pleasure from watching or consuming, and the implicit violence of that”